-Financial statements for the year ended 31 December 2019 Notes and significant accounting policies (continued)
+Financial statements for the year ended 31 December, 2020 Notes and significant accounting policies (continued) (All amounts are stated in Ghana cedi unless otherwise stated)

 3. Critical accounting estimates and judgments (continued)

 (iii) Property, plant and equipment

 Critical estimates are made by Directors in determining depreciation rates for property, plant and equipment.
 The rates used are set out in Note 2.2.10